-Most expats find that working in Qatar involves a surprisingly smooth transition.
+Most expats find that relocating to Qatar for work is a surprisingly smooth transition.
 Foreigners make up most of the population and although Arabic is the official language, English is commonly spoken in business settings.
-Despite its distance from home, the Qatari workplace can feel familiar.

 On the one hand, colleagues and clients from all over the world mean that the business culture in Qatar is eclectic.
 On the other hand, diverse cultures may clash with things like communication styles, and, of course, Arabic work culture has its own set of norms.

 Expats should educate themselves about doing business in Qatar but shouldn't expect too much to happen too quickly.
 Being patient, sensitive and aware of the effects that cultural differences can have on office life will smooth the transition.

 Qatar appeals to workers from all over the world, illustrated by the fact that most of Qatar’s residents are foreigners and jobs abound across both public and private institutions.

 The petrochemical sector has been the largest drawcard for expats, though this is slowly changing.
 The Qatari monarchy has stressed economic diversification and growth in other industries.
 Construction and real estate continue to grow, and there has been massive investment in improving infrastructure and the tourism sector for the 2022 FIFA World Cup.

 Over 1.5 million jobs are open to foreign employees in Qatar, and this is expected to increase as the expat job market expands.

 That said, prospective expats should be aware of Qatarisation, whereby a Qatari national with equally strong qualifications and performance ratings is likely to be given priority over an expatriate.
 Qatarisation also explains the lengthy work permit process.